-Luckily, you can influence all of these signals, and have them work in your favor.
+Luckily, you can manage all of these signals to tip the scale in your favour.
 With a little help of local optimization, you can get that coveted #0 spot in Google.

 Stick around and learn how to rank in Google’s 3-Pack.

 Since ranking in Local Packs is essential for every local business, here’s a step-by-step guide on how to conduct local SEO and put your company on top.

 Taking into account Google’s most important ranking signals for local-intent search, we compiled a list of steps you need to take to optimize your site.

 This ultimate local SEO guide contains 6 main steps: